-Dr. S. Subramaniam (PS) Memorial Gold Medal for Surgery
+xxviii.
+Dr. S. Subramaniam (PS) Memorial Gold Medal for Surgery xxix.
+Dr. Gunanandam Gold Medal in Surgery xxx.
+Dr. Murugananthan Gold Medal for best performance in Psychiatry

 Awarded to the candidate who shows the highest competency in Surgery and obtains a distinction in Surgery at the Final Examination.
 Donated by Dr. & Mrs. M. Ramachandran.